Taj Falaknuma Palace

 A stay at the palace is certainly a very special one - This is not just a hotel, it is a part of history and a memory that will stay with you forever.

 Situated on a 32-acre estate on a hillside above the city of Hyderabad, this glorious palace, formerly home to the Nizams of Hyderabad, is nevertheless within earshot of the mosque.
 It opened as a hotel in 2010, following a multi-million-pound, 10-year refurbishment during which its 60 bedrooms and lavish communal areas were restored to their original, 19th-century splendour.
 Guests can while away the hours in the billiards room, library, hookah lounge, outdoor pool or Jiva Spa, or by taking afternoon tea in the Jade Room.
-Adaa, one of the hotel's two restaurants, serves slow-cooked Hyderabadi specialties.
+Adaa, one of the hotel's two restaurants, serves slow-cooked Hyderabadi specialities.

 X-factor 'What is truly exciting about the restoration of this Italianate Victorian fantasy is that almost everyone involved - architect, engineer, fresco-painter, cabinet-maker and carpet-weaver - was Indian,' says Gold List contributor Sunil Sethi.
 'What greater tribute could there be to the skill and sophistication acquired over the centuries of the vibrant Indo-European encounter?'